interval1066/interp/README.md

 The help file reader method needs work right now.
 Changing it from a line reader to a characer reader.
 Also still to do is add an error handler.
 All (90%) of the methods return an error code, the intention is to have the error code interpreted by a top-level (presentation, or "UI" level) module.

 Also should change all integer, longs, chars, and so on to fixed size numbers out of stdint.h.

+I'm a litle impressed with myself that within 10 days of comitting this code over 35 people cloned it.
+Must be a need for something like this.